 About the Graduate School of Counseling

-The Graduate School of Counseling, grounded in and shaped by our commitment to an integrated understanding of the Christian faith and mental health, exists to train graduate-level clinicians.
-Through rigorous academic and clinical training we seek to promote the personal and professional development of students, with the goal of promoting relational, psychological, physical and spiritual wholeness of individuals, couples, families, organizations and communities.
+The Graduate School of Counseling is grounded in and shaped by our commitment to an integrated understanding of the Christian faith and mental health that embraces diversity and promotes justice.
+We train graduate level mental health professionals who work in community, private practice, and school settings.
+Through rigorous academic and clinical training we foster the personal and professional development of students with the goal of promoting relational, psychological, academic, physical, and spiritual well-being.

 The clinical mental health counseling and the marriage, couple and family counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 In addition, they have been approved by the Oregon Board of Licensed Professional Counselors and Therapists as meeting the educational requirements for licensure as a Licensed Professional Counselor or Licensed Marital and Family Therapist.

 The school counseling program has also been accredited by the Council for Accreditation and Related Educational Programs (CACREP).
 The school counseling and school psychology programs have been approved by the Teacher Standards and Practices Commission (TSPC) of the state of Oregon as well as the National Council for Accreditation of Teacher Education (NCATE).